The EDGE Language: Extended General Einsums for Graph Algorithms: Case Studies: Graph Algorithms (and Beyond!) in

 On the $i$'th iteration, the $P$ tensor contains the set of vertices ($M$ rank) that belong to a component ($C$ rank).
 We express this algorithm as a cascade of cascades, with two generational ranks $i$ and $j$.
-Equation~\eqref{eqn:concurrentcc} also contains rank variable expressions that select which ancestor should appear in the $P$ tensor.
-Equation~\eqref{seqn:Pcc} creates $|V|$ components, where each vertex is initially in its own component.
-In the ``Parent Connect'' step, each edge in the graph, with endpoints of $v$ and $w$, retrieves the parents of its connected vertices ($av$ and $aw$), then compares which parent has a greater ID ($av > aw$ in Equation~\eqref{connect}).
+Cascade~\ref{cascade:cc} also contains rank variable expressions that select which ancestor should appear in the $P$ tensor.
 The ``Shortcut'' step ``replaces the parent ($av$) of every vertex $v$ by its grandparent ($gv$)''~\cite{Liu:2022:SCC}.
-It repeats this process until no more parents are changing (Equation~\eqref{shortcutend}).
-It then returns to the outer cascade, the ``Parent Connect'' step, and repeats the process again.
+It repeats until no more parents are changing (Equation~\eqref{shortcutend}).
 There is no need to fully understand this Einsum: the key takeaway is that with the few extensions \edge{} adds to traditional Einsum notation, \emph{a complex algorithm is now expressible in a succinct and precise manner}.